Do you want to include custom post types in the WordPress search?

 Once you’ve finished customizing SearchWP’s settings, scroll to the top of the screen.

-You can then click on the ‘Save Engines’ button to save your changes.
+You can then click on the ‘Save’ button to store your changes.

 At this point, SearchWP may show you the message ‘The index needs to be rebuilt.’